What is Domain Name Escrow & How Does it Work?

 5. Payment Given To Seller

-With the domain transfer confirmed, the escrow company completes the escrow transaction by using money order and sending the money deposited by the buyer to the seller.
+With the domain transfer confirmed, the escrow company completes the escrow transaction by using a money order and sending the money deposited by the buyer to the seller.

 What fees are associated with using an escrow service?